berttejeda/bert.docs/README.md

 I've incorporated [HTAConsole](https://github.com/jeremyben/HTAConsole) into the source, which makes it substantially easier to troubleshoot bugs.

-Simply press **F12** to show the console.
-I use the feature throughout the codebase and will often utilize `console.log` for printing out helpful information to the console.
+Simply press **F12** to display the console.
+I use this feature throughout the codebase for printing helpful information to the console.

+e.g. `console.log('some message')`

-I plan on extending functionality to allow for wider integration of programming languages.
+I plan on extending overall functionality to allow for wider integration of programming languages.

 # How to use

 The wrapper script [build.sh](build.sh) should help get you started with using this project.

-**usage**:

 ```bash
 Usage: ./build.sh